geoshad/overthewire_bandit/SOLUTIONS.md

 ## Level 1 → 2

 Escalating to Level 2 involved printing the contents of a file with an unorthodox filename.
+This filename needed special syntax in order to be distinguished.

 ```bash
 > cat ./-